leannewongco/journal/lwcojournal.md

 ## 20 July 2021, Tuesday
 - [SSO-LT1] Completed the 'Cliff Notes' of the live Training - Site Speed, Core Web Vitals & SEO in 2021.
+- [Blog] Removed images and a few sections on the LWCO homepage to speed up the site and reduce clutter.